 - Charitable contributions to any individual, organization or institution unrelated to Eastern Washington University.

 - Membership dues, licenses or certifications that are not directly related to the improvement of employees’ ability to perform the responsibilities of their position.

 - Purchases of alcoholic beverages to be stored for future use.

 - Fines for parking or traffic infractions, or for any other illegal actions.

-- Food for university employees or students, except in those occasional cases of planning retreats (three (3) or more hours in length with agenda submitted) or welcome back/new faculty orientation activities.
+- Food for university employees, except in those occasional cases of planning retreats that are two (2) or more hours in length with agenda submitted or welcome back/new faculty orientation activities.

-- Direct payment of salaries or wages to faulty, staff, students, and/or other full or part-time employees of EWU is not allowable unless it relates to a specific authorized agreement between the Foundation and recipients for services outside normal work requirements.
-Such payment to employees normally will be processed through the University payroll office unless there is sufficient justification that the employee is operating as an independent contractor.
+- Direct payment of salaries or wages to faculty, staff, students and/or other full- or part-time employees of EWU are not allowable unless it relates to a specific authorized agreement between the Foundation and recipients for services outside normal work requirements.
+Such payment to employees normally will be processed through the university payroll office unless there is sufficient justification that the employee is operating as an independent contractor.